-Before entry of the discharge order, every individual chapter 7, 11, and 13 debtor must file Official Form 423 “Certification About a Financial Management Course,” to evidence completion of the post-petition financial management course, unless the agency which administered the course has already filed the required certificate.
+Before entry of the discharge order, every individual chapter 7, 11, and 13 debtor must file Official Form 423 (“Certification About a Financial Management Course”) to evidence completion of the post-petition financial management course, unless the agency which administered the course has already filed the required certificate.

 Deadline for Filing Official Form 423.
 In a chapter 7 case, each individual debtor must file Official Form 423 within 60 days after the first date set for the meeting of creditors.
 In chapter 11 or 13 cases, each individual debtor must file Official Form 423 either by the date the last payment is due under the debtor’s confirmed plan or the date the debtor files a motion for entry of a discharge order, whichever is earlier.
 If an individual debtor fails to timely file the Official Form 423, the debtor’s case may be closed without entry of a discharge order.

 Motion to Enlarge Filing Deadline.
-If, prior to the closing of a case, an individual debtor who has failed to timely file Official Form 423 seeks to file Official Form 423, that debtor must first file a motion to enlarge the time nunc pro tunc.
+If, prior to the closing of a case, an individual debtor who has failed to timely file Official Form 423 seeks to file Official Form 423, that debtor must first file a motion to enlarge the timec.
 The motion must demonstrate cause to enlarge the time and be accompanied by the debtor’s affidavit or certification, made under penalty of perjury, explaining the reason for the failure to timely file Official Form 423.

-Certification of Compliance and Motion for Entry of Discharge Order pursuant to § 1228(a).
+Certification of Compliance and Motion for Entry of Discharge Order in Chapter 12.

-In order to obtain a discharge under § 1228(a) of the Code, a chapter 12 debtor must file a certification of compliance with 28 U.S.C. § 1746 and a motion for entry of a discharge order.
+In order to obtain a discharge under § 1228(a), a chapter 12 debtor must file a certification of compliance with 28 U.S.C. § 1746 and a motion for entry of a discharge order.

 Contents of Motion.
 In the motion, the debtor must affirm they